abubelinha/ipt-batch-import/README.md

 `mvn clean compile`

-Then run it using the script, with Darwin Core Archives as filenames:
+Then run it using the script:

-`./convert-dwca-to-ipt ~/4A9DDA1F-B879-3E13-E053-2614A8C02B7C.zip`
+`./convert-dwca-to-ipt /path/to/my/datasets`

+where `/path/to/my/datasets` is the path containing the DwC archives

+The results will be available in the `./results` folder

-And copy the resulting directory (with a reasonable new name) to your IPT's resource directory, and restart the IPT.
+Then, copy the resulting directories (with reasonable new names) to your IPT's resource directory, and restart the IPT.

+## Docker

+Build the Docker image:

+`docker build -t ipt-batch-import .`

+Execute the batch import:

+`docker run -ti -v /path/to/my/datasets:/dataset -v /path/to/my/results:/result ipt-batch-import`

+where `/path/to/my/datasets` is the host path containing the DwC archives and `path/to/my/results` is the host path where the results will be written by the docker container